kracr/moral-decision-dataset/README.md

 # moral-decision-dataset

 ## Overview
 This repository contains code files and documentation pertaining to the Moral Decision Dataset (MDD).
 The MDD describes real-world cases, associated parameters, and case-based moral decisions.
-To enhance the usability of this resource, this overview provides additional information on how the dataset was created and a tutorial based on using the dataset for moral decision determination tasks.
+To enhance the usability of this resource, this overview provides additional information on how the dataset was created and a tutorial to set up and reproduce our results.
+For more detail on the resource, please see our published paper.

 # Table of Contents:
 1. [Introduction](#intro)